howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 title: "Queries: Loading Links"
 pageTitle: "Fetching Data using GraphQL Queries with React & Apollo Tutorial"
 description: "Learn how you can use GraphQL queries with Apollo Client to load data from a server and display it in your React components."
-question: What's the idiomatic way for loading data with React & Apollo?
+question: What's the declarative way for loading data with React & Apollo?
-answers: ["Using a higher-order component called 'graphql'", "Using the 'query' method on ApolloClient", "Using 'fetch' and putting the query in the body of the request", "Using XMLHTTPRequest and putting the query in the body of the request"]
+answers: ["Using a higher-order component called 'graphql'", "Using the 'Query' component and passing query as prop", "Using 'fetch' and putting the query in the body of the request", "Using XMLHTTPRequest and putting the query in the body of the request"]
-correctAnswer: 0
+correctAnswer: 1
 videoId: ""
 duration: 0
 videoAuthor: ""